 2. Boat tour to discover the Amalfi Coast and Capri

-Another option is a special tour dedicated to the discovery of the Amalfi Coast, and possibly the world famous island of Capri.
-Thanks to a boat tour, optimized to your available time, you will have the opportunity to discover the wonderful places that make the Amalfi Coast unforgettable, for example the beautiful and characteristic towns of Amalfi, Positano, Praiano.
+Another option is a special tour dedicated to cruise passengers to discover the Amalfi Coast, and possibly the world famous island of Capri.
+Thanks to a private boat tour, optimized to your available time, you will have the opportunity to discover the wonderful places that make the Amalfi Coast unforgettable, for example the beautiful and characteristic towns of Amalfi, Positano, Praiano.

 In addition, it is possible to reach the island of Capri and discover all its main attractions: Blue Grotto, the Faraglioni and much more.